International Relations - $45,880

 Graphic Design – $45,846

 Graphic design is explained as art with a purpose.
 It is visual communication that involves a creative and systematic plan to solve a problem or achieve certain objectives regarding marketing, public relations, advertising, or to optimize the user experience.
+Still, graphic design is a field that is growing and leaves plenty of opportunity for those with a degree.

 Marketing - $45,475

 The definition of Marketing is the action or business of promoting and selling products or services, including market research and advertising.
 It refers to taking a product or service, identifying its ideal customers, and drawing those customers’ attention to the product or service available.
+Marketing degrees afford plenty of career opportunities.

 English - $45,000